Read in 3 minutes

 Getting the Size of a Directory

-If you run du without any option it will display the disk usage the specified directory and each of its subdirectories in bytes.
+du without any option it will display the disk usage of thr given directory and each of its subdirectories in bytes.

 In most cases, you would want to display only the space occupied by the directory in a human-readable format.
 For example, to get the total size of the